 Photo: Soporekashmir / Wikimedia Commons

 Manasbal Lake lies in the deepest point of Kashmir and stretches over 13 meters deep.
 It is surrounded by dense willow and poplar trees and a photogenic view, making it a perfect destination for nature lovers.
-Manasbal Lake and the areas around it are regarded as one of the famous tourist attractions in Jammu and Kashmir because of the Lakes’ unrivalled beauty.
+Manasbal Lake in Kashmir, and the areas around it are regarded as one of the famous tourist attractions in Jammu and Kashmir because of the Lakes’ unrivalled beauty.
 During the warming season, the marvellous lotus blossoms grow on the lake, giving it the most remarkable look.
 The lake is well known as a bird-watching site because it is the habitat of many bird species.

 Location: Ganderbal district